nv-legate/legate.numpy/docs/cunumeric/source/user/differences.rst

 ------------------------------

-cuNumeric natively supports arrays of dimensionality only up to the maximum number of dimensions supported by the linked build of Legate-Core.
+cuNumeric natively supports arrays of dimensionality only up to the maximum number of dimensions supported by the linked build of Legate.

 cuNumeric natively supports only numerical datatypes, and doesn't support extended-precision floats (e.g. `np.float128`).